LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for live chat/agent-workspace-for-live-chat.md

 ## Handling chats in the agent workspace

-The Agent Workspace is where agents can simultaneously handle conversations with visitors and view information about these visitors in real-time.
+The agent workspace is where agents can simultaneously handle conversations with visitors and view information about these visitors in real-time.

 Once a visitor initiates a conversation from your website by clicking on the chat button and completing any necessary pre-chat surveys, a notification is displayed on the relevant agent’s desktop.